nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of **E-Duke-8** from [here](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases).
 3. Copy the files to the folder you want to use for the application.
-4. If you have downloaded the jar file by itself, you will also need the question file, `topics.json`, found in `data.zip`.
-Therefore, after extracting `data.zip`, include the `data` folder and the `eduke8.jar` file in the same folder for E-Duke-8 to run smoothly.
-Alternatively, you can simply download `eduke8.zip`, which includes both the jar file along with the data folder, and extract it.
-See section [**3.1 Loading Data**](#31-loading-data) for more infomation.
-5. Double click on eduke8.jar to start up the program.
+4. Double click on `eduke8.jar` to start up the program.
 If the program does not start up, continue to step 6, otherwise skip to step 8.
-6. If double clicking on the jar file does not work, open up the command prompt in the same folder used in step 3.
+5. If double clicking on the jar file does not work, open up the command prompt in the same folder used in step 3.
-7. Enter the following command `java -jar eduke8.jar`.
+6. Enter the following command `java -jar eduke8.jar`.
-8. Type a command in the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will list all the commands that you can use in this application.
+7. Type a command in the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will list all the commands that you can use in this application.
 For a start, here is a list of basic commands you can try:
    - `about` : Provides information about E-Duke-8.
    - `help` : Displays available commands.
    - `topics` : Lists CS2113/T topics that E-Duke-8 knows.